Graduate Student Awards

 ELIGIBILITY

-• For Master’s student: the applicant must have started the program within the last 18 months at the time of the application (excluding any months on extended leave)*,
+Master’s students The applicant must have started the program within the last 18 months at the time of the application (excluding any months on extended leave) *,

-• For Doctoral students: the applicant must have started the program within the last 42 months at the time of the application (excluding any months on extended leave)**
+Doctoral students The applicant must have started the program within the last 42 months at the time of the application (excluding any months on extended leave) **

-• For MD/Ph.D. students- the applicant must have started the program within the last 36 months at the time of application (excluding any months on extended leave)
+MD/Ph.D. students The applicant must have started in year 1 of the MD/PhD program within the last 42 months at the time of application (excluding any months on extended leave)

 *Please note that if you have been within your program as a graduate student longer than the indicated months and were on extended leave during this period, you will have an opportunity to mention that in the online application form.